dstucrypt/agent/README.md

 ## Sign file (czo.gov.ua/verify)

 When `--no-tax` option is specified in command line, both transport header and `UA_SIGN1` prefix would be ommited, producing raw ASN1 file in CMS (almosrt) format.
+Email option is ignored in this mode, as no transport header is writte.
 Makes most sense to sign contracts and such:

     node index.js --sign \
                 --key Key-6.dat:password \